edoliberty/algorithms-in-data-mining/algorithms-in-data-mining-2011/README.md

 ## Data Mining

-is concerned with efficiently extracting statistics, patterns, structures, or meanings from raw data.
+Data Mining is concerned with efficiently extracting statistics, patterns, structures, or meanings from raw data.
 This task becomes hard when the amount of data is large, which is often the case in modern data sets.
 This course will survey modern algorithms, concepts,